Section 80DD: Income Tax Deduction for Medical Treatment of Disabled Dependent

 Table of Content

-What is the Eligibility Criteria claim deduction under 80GG?
+What is the Eligibility Criteria claim deduction under Section 80DD?

-Dependant Eligibility: The crux of Section 80DD lies in its focus on the dependant, encompassing the spouse, children, parents, brothers, and sisters of the taxpayer (or members of a Hindu Undivided Family - HUF).
+Eligibility of Dependents: Essentially, Section 80DD focuses on the taxpayer's dependents and includes a spouse, children, parents, brothers, and sisters of the taxpayer (or members of a Hindu Undivided Family - HUF).

-Non-Double Deduction: An essential point to note is that a taxpayer cannot claim Section 80DD deductions if the dependant has already availed deductions under Section 80U for themselves.
+Non-Double Deduction: Most importantly, the taxpayer cannot claim Section 80DD deductions if the dependant has already availed by his/ her self of deductions under Section 80U.

-Nature of Expenses: The taxpayer becomes eligible for deductions if they have incurred expenses for the medical treatment, including nursing, training, and rehabilitation, of the differently-abled dependant.
-Additionally, deposits made in schemes of LIC or other insurers for the maintenance of the dependant also qualify.
+Nature of Expenses: The taxpayer becomes eligible for deductions in case the differently-abled dependent has incurred expenses on their medical treatment, including nursing, training, and rehabilitation.
+Again, deposits made under schemes of LIC or any other insurer for the maintenance of the dependant also qualify.

-Disability Criteria: To qualify, the dependant's disability should not be less than 40%, as defined under Section 2(i) of the Persons with Disabilities Act, 1995.
+Disability Criteria: To be eligible, the dependant's disability should not be less than 40%, as defined under the Persons with Disabilities Act, 1995.

 The deduction allowed under Section 80DD is a fixed amount, irrespective of the actual expenses incurred.
 As per the Income Tax Act, the maximum deduction allowed is: